Design of ultrasonic sensors and its application

 Flow Sensor

-A flow sensor is an electronic device that measures or regulates the flow rate of liquids and gasses within pipes and tubes.
+A flow sensor is an electronic device that measures or regulates the flow rate of liquids and gases within pipes and tubes.
 Flow sensors are generally connected to gauges to render their measurements, but they can also be connected to computers and digital interfaces.
 They are commonly used in HVAC systems, medical devices, chemical factories, and septic systems.
 Flow sensors are able to detect leaks, blockages, pipe bursts, and changes in liquid concentration due to contamination or pollution.
 Flow sensors can be divided into two groups: contact and non-contact flow sensors.
 Contact flow sensors are used in applications where the liquid or gas measured is not expected to become clogged in the pipe when it comes into contact with the sensor’s moving parts.
 In contrast, non-contact flow sensors have no moving parts, and they are generally used when the liquid or gas being monitored would be otherwise contaminated or physically altered by coming into contact with moving parts.

 4